 MPRG TV SPECIAL EVENTS

-MPRG is excited to launch a new online platform MPRG TV, where you can watch exclusive content relating to our exhibition program from the comfort of home.
+MPRG presents a new online platform MPRG TV, where you can watch exclusive content relating to our exhibition program and collection from the comfort of home.
 Visit this page at the date and time listed to watch a live stream of the event.

 ARTIST STUDIO SERIES